-Different working principles for ozone monitoring in the ambient environment are U.V.
-Photometry, Gas-Phase Chemiluminescence, semiconductor, and electrochemistry.
+Above all, different working principles for ozone monitoring in the ambient environment are U.V. photometry, Gas-Phase Chemiluminescence, semiconductor, and electrochemistry.

-The air sample taken by the ozone monitor is divided into two parts and from one part of the sample, O3 is removed from the air using a scrubber to provide zero reference intensity.
-The air sample in the O3 monitor working on the principle of U.V.
-Photometry is exposed to ultraviolet (UV) light at 254 nm wavelength where the ozone present in the air sample absorbs the UV light in proportion to its concentration.
+The air sample taken by the ozone monitor is divided into two parts and from one part of the sample, so O3 is removed from the air using a scrubber to provide zero reference intensity.
+Also, the air sample in the O3 monitor working on the principle of U.V. photometry is exposed to ultraviolet (UV) light at 254 nm wavelength where the ozone present in the air sample absorbs the UV light in proportion to its concentration.
 The absorption is measured using a UV detector and the ozone concentration is calculated as opposed to the sample without ozone.
-It is the most widely used conventional method for measuring O3 concentrations.
+Hence, it is the most widely used conventional method for measuring O3 concentrations.

 It is an old method for ozone monitoring.
-Here, the ambient air and ethylene are directly sent together in a mixing zone of the O3 monitor where ozone in the air reacts with ethylene.
-As this reaction is photolytic, it emits light proportional to the O3 concentration present in the air sample which is detected by a photomultiplier tube.
+As a result, in this, the ambient air and ethylene are directly sent together in a mixing zone of the O3 monitor where ozone in the air reacts with ethylene.
+As this reaction is photolytic, as a result, it emits light proportional to the O3 concentration present in the air sample which is detected by a photomultiplier tube.
 The photocurrent that is measured is amplified and converted to O3 concentration values.